 If income requirements can’t be met then a qualified cosigner may be used to offset any income deficiency.
 Cosigner qualifications can be found below.

 The last 24 months of residency history will be reviewed and must exhibit no derogatory references (such as evictions, filings of initial evictions, or residential collections), and you must have given a 30-day notice to vacate to the previous landlord.
 Less than 2 years rental history will require a qualified Co-signer.
-Living with relatives is not considered verifiable rental history and will require a qualified Co-signer.
+Living with or renting from relatives are not considered verifiable forms of rental history and will require a qualified co-signer.

 Any debt owed to a previous landlord and/or utility company must be paid in full before the application can be approved.
 Forcible Entry and Detainers (Evictions) due to property damage or unpaid rent will not be accepted under any circumstance.
 If you have previously owned a home and are now renting then your payment history should be reflected on your credit report and that will be verified.
 If a lease holder(s) owns the home described as the current residence, income should equal 5 times the rental rate of the home.

 Your past payment history, debt to income ratio and credit score from your credit report will be used in making a rental decision.
 We are looking for things like judgments & collections (especially from previous landlords), unpaid utility bills and generally how you have paid your bills in the past.
 Poor credit will not generally disqualify you from renting but a higher security deposit and/or co-signer may be required as well as an increased contingent approval fee depending on the overall application evaluation.